ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How to Implement Email, Google, and GitHub Authentication in Node.js Using Passport.js - <a href="https://medium.com/@tjeperi/how-to-implement-email-google-and-github-authentication-in-node-js-using-passport-js-9750279380c3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why developers should use npm ci instead of npm install and its benefits - <a href="https://eraoftech.medium.com/why-developers-should-use-npm-ci-instead-of-npm-install-and-its-benefits-0cf4d728230c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tjeperi`**
+✍️ **posted by `Sam`**

-<blockquote>Authentication is a core part of almost every modern web app.
+<blockquote>You may already be familiar with using npm install to install dependencies for your Node.js projects.
+However, there’s another command you…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Dominando RabbitMQ com Exemplos em Laravel e Node.js - <a href="https://medium.com/@weslleyaraujo/come%C3%A7ando-com-rabbitmq-laravel-e-node-um-guia-simples-e-pr%C3%A1tico-d34bed5ffe98?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Veritabanları ve Backend Programlama: Modern Yazılımın Temel Taşları - <a href="https://medium.com/@volkangulec34x/veritabanlar%C4%B1-ve-backend-programlama-modern-yaz%C4%B1l%C4%B1m%C4%B1n-temel-ta%C5%9Flar%C4%B1-ab0fad0cf16d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Weslley Araujo`**
+✍️ **posted by `Volkangulecx`**

-<blockquote>O que é o RabbitMQ, afinal?
+<blockquote>Günümüzde etkili bir yazılım geliştirme süreci, sağlam bir veritabanı yapısı ve güçlü bir backend programlama temeli üzerine inşa edilir…
 Continue reading on Medium »</blockquote>

 <h3>3.
-My Node Journey — Day 14 : Utilizing Multiple Processes - <a href="https://medium.com/@kaosisochukwum/my-node-journey-day-14-utilizing-multiple-processes-a2cac2fabf68?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Therapeutic RAG-Enhanced AI Agent for Cognitive Behavioural Therapy (CBT) Gamification - <a href="https://medium.com/@thesyamsulzaman/building-a-therapeutic-rag-enhanced-ai-agent-for-cognitive-behavioural-therapy-cbt-gamification-d5247b48d7fc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `kaosiso`**
+✍️ **posted by `Syamsul Zaman`**

-<blockquote>🧠 What I Learned Today?
+<blockquote>The world of artificial intelligence(AI) has been revolutionized by the emergence of Large Language Models (LLMs)
 Continue reading on Medium »</blockquote>

 <h3>4.
-Cutting MongoDB Atlas Costs: How We Reduced Our Bill by Over 40% - <a href="https://medium.com/@kelhike/cutting-mongodb-atlas-costs-how-we-reduced-our-bill-by-over-40-2036a3c4f2b9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The “Split Personality” of a Full-Stack Developer: When Your Local Environment Needs to Run PHP… - <a href="https://medium.com/@alice19112/the-split-personality-of-a-full-stack-developer-when-your-local-environment-needs-to-run-php-663c1fa45a62?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kelwin Ferreira`**
+✍️ **posted by `Alice`**

-<blockquote>At Hyperflow[1], we provide a platform for building smart and scalable chatbots that help businesses automate customer interactions and…
+<blockquote>As a full-stack developer, I live out a drama of multiple personalities every single day.
 Continue reading on Medium »</blockquote>

 <h3>5.
-How I Turned VS Code into an AI-Powered Developer (Like Cursor) in 30 Minutes using AI Agent - <a href="https://medium.com/@sans.sg1701/how-i-turned-vs-code-into-an-ai-powered-developer-like-cursor-in-30-minutes-using-ai-agent-e7dfaf4023f6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+File Upload Management in Node.js: Seamless & Secure with Multer ✨ - <a href="https://the-expert-developer.medium.com/file-upload-management-in-node-js-seamless-secure-with-multer-97e8bd078e82?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanskriti Gupta`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>Imagine asking your VS Code: “Build me a to-do app” …and it just does it.
-That’s what I built — and I’m calling it AI-powered terminal…
+<blockquote>In today’s dynamic digital landscape, file upload capabilities are not merely optional — they are foundational.
 Continue reading on Medium »</blockquote>

+<h3>6.
+How I Saved a Reporting System with Node.js Streams - <a href="https://medium.com/@maicon.jobim/how-i-saved-a-reporting-system-with-node-js-streams-2f557f8c57a4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maicon Jobim`**

+<blockquote>The Problem That Seemed Impossible
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How to Implement Email, Google, and GitHub Authentication in Node.js Using Passport.js - <a href="https://medium.com/@tjeperi/how-to-implement-email-google-and-github-authentication-in-node-js-using-passport-js-9750279380c3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s the Fastest Way to Prototype an API Integration? - <a href="https://medium.com/@david.brown_4812/whats-the-fastest-way-to-prototype-an-api-integration-1e99a86391d9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tjeperi`**
+✍️ **posted by `David Brown`**

-<blockquote>Authentication is a core part of almost every modern web app.
+<blockquote>I’ve built enough API integrations to know how this story usually goes.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Media Queries: The Art of Crafting Responsive Web Experiences - <a href="https://medium.com/@chibundoagboanike/media-queries-the-art-of-crafting-responsive-web-experiences-40f22f279f4c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Exploring Winnipeg Parks — A Photography and Community Website - <a href="https://medium.com/@winnipegparks/exploring-winnipeg-parks-a-photography-and-community-website-67da859fb50d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chibundo Agbo-Anike`**
+✍️ **posted by `Exploring Winnipeg Parks`**

-<blockquote>Responsiveness of websites
+<blockquote>Welcome!
+For the past few years, I’ve been building up a website featuring my photos of parks, community centres, and other landmarks…
 Continue reading on Medium »</blockquote>

 <h3>3.
-New Brazilian CNPJ: Is Your Code Ready for the Change? - <a href="https://medium.com/@tiago_porto/new-brazilian-cnpj-is-your-code-ready-for-the-change-f61aaa3435b5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Laravel is Still the Best PHP Framework in 2025: New Features and Emerging Trends - <a href="https://medium.com/@catcatduatiga/why-laravel-is-still-the-best-php-framework-in-2025-new-features-and-emerging-trends-cb323363b90e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tiago Porto`**
+✍️ **posted by `Ann R.`**

-<blockquote>Read the original tiagoporto.com/en/blog/new-brazilian-cnpj-is-your-code-ready-for-the-change/
+<blockquote>A deep dive into why Laravel remains the go-to PHP framework and how its new features are shaping the future of web development.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Package Your Dev Skills into a Productized Service - <a href="https://johnayodele.medium.com/how-to-package-your-dev-skills-into-a-productized-service-65c6da1c5e76?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 3 Bugs That Taught Me More Than Any JavaScript Course Ever Did - <a href="https://medium.com/@infodigit67/the-3-bugs-that-taught-me-more-than-any-javascript-course-ever-did-da2ef6c87f61?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `John Obaloluwa Ayodele`**
+✍️ **posted by `Infodigit`**

-<blockquote>💡 Want to boost your income and free up more of your time as a freelancer?
-One of the best ways is by turning your expertise into a…
+<blockquote>Some lessons don’t come from books or tutorials — they come from breaking things.
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Create, Customize & Launch EC2 Instances Fast with Amazon Machine Images (AMI) - <a href="https://medium.com/@parthdangroshiya/how-to-create-customize-launch-ec2-instances-fast-with-amazon-machine-images-ami-d5f136ba77b8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering AWS EC2 Storage: From EBS to FSx with Cleanup Guide - <a href="https://medium.com/@parthdangroshiya/mastering-aws-ec2-storage-from-ebs-to-fsx-with-cleanup-guide-4864fd0a9fca?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Parth Dangroshiya`**

-<blockquote>Master the step-by-step process of creating, customizing, and launching Amazon Machine Images (AMIs) for efficient AWS EC2 deployment.
+<blockquote>A detailed AWS EC2 storage guide covering EBS, EFS, FSx, AMIs, and cleanup tips to optimise costs and avoid hidden charges.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Studi Kasus: Rebuild Website Korporat PT Dharaya oleh Urnatech Studio - <a href="https://medium.com/@rachmannul1999/studi-kasus-rebuild-website-korporat-pt-dharaya-oleh-urnatech-studio-b494bbaf2cd5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Beginner’s Guide to useEffect in React — Without the Headache - <a href="https://medium.com/@namratajain.cs/the-ultimate-beginners-guide-to-useeffect-in-react-without-the-headache-47bec854c4f2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rachmannh`**
+✍️ **posted by `Namrata Jain`**

-<blockquote>Klien : PT Dharaya
- Layanan : Web Development, UI/UX Optimization
- Durasi Proyek : 4 minggu
- Studio : Urnatech Studio
+<blockquote>Let’s finally understand that one React hook everyone pretends to know
 Continue reading on Medium »</blockquote>

 <h3>7.
-La integración como ventaja competitiva: más allá del código - <a href="https://learning.codingchickens.com/la-integraci%C3%B3n-como-ventaja-competitiva-m%C3%A1s-all%C3%A1-del-c%C3%B3digo-fd9cdb006b5f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Answer JavaScript Interview Questions with Confidence? - <a href="https://javascript.plainenglish.io/how-to-answer-javascript-interview-questions-with-confidence-a894fa5980b9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Cami Valenzuela`**
+✍️ **posted by `Developersanchit`**

-<blockquote>Durante los últimos años hemos implementado diversas integraciones API en Coding Chickens y he observado un patrón que quizás te sorprenda…
+<blockquote>Ever found it hard to describe JavaScript concepts in an interview?
+Don’t worry!
+With these tips, you’ll be well-prepared to answer with…
-Continue reading on Learning Chickens »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>